NeilJustice/ZenUnitAndMetalMock/README.md

 // ZenUnit test classes start with the SPEC section
 // that specifies the test names defined in the TEST section.
 // By making all test names immediately readable in a list
-// at the top of large test files instead of scattering
+// at the top of often-large test files (instead of scattering
-// test names throughout large test files,
+// test names throughout often-large test files),
 // this design makes it a breeze to quickly review
-// test classes for what all they test, their test name quality,
+// test classes for what they test, their test name quality and cohesion,
-// test name cohesion, and most importantly and by extension,
+// and most importantly by extension,
-// class-under-test quality and cohesion of responsibilities,
+// easily review classes-under-test for quality and cohesion,
 // resulting in better software over the long term.

-// The SPEC macro specifies your standard-issue void test:
+// The SPEC macro specifies a standard-issue void test:
 SPEC(LowerBoundGreaterThanUpperBound_Throws)
-// The SPECX macro specifies an N-by-N value-parameterized test:
+// The SPECX macro specifies an N-by-N value-parameterized test such as a TEST4X4:
 SPECX(ReturnsTrueIfNumberIsInclusiveBetween)
 SPECEND

 TEST(LowerBoundGreaterThanUpperBound_Throws)
 {
    // ZenUnit is in part designed for writing tests that are impervious
-   // to the breaking code mutations that will be induced by future
+   // to the breaking code mutations that will be automatically induced by
-   // LLVM-powered automated mutation testing frameworks.
+   // future LLVM-powered mutation testing frameworks.

-   // Because of this design philosophy, ZenUnit assertion THROWS asserts
+   // Because of this defend-against-code-mutants design philosophy,
-   // that an expression throws *exactly* an expected exception type
+   // ZenUnit assertion THROWS asserts that an expression throws
+   // exactly an expected exception type (not a derived class),
-   // (not a derived class), with *exactly* an expected what() text.
+   // with exactly an expected what() text.

-   // Because of this double exactness, THROWS does not leave unslain
+   // Because of this double exactness, code mutations
-   // the code mutations mutate-exception-type and mutate-exception-what-text.
+   // mutate-exception-type and mutate-exception-what-text,
+   // manually inducible today and automatically inducible tomorrow by LLVM,
+   // are slain by THROWS, ensuring the rigorousness of the test base.

    THROWS(IsInclusiveBetween(21, NA<unsigned>(), 20), std::invalid_argument,
       "IsInclusiveBetween(): lowerBound must be <= upperBound.\n"